nicholaswmin/automap/README.md

   - linear-time O<sup>n</sup> additions
   - saved as a [`Hash`][redis-hash]

-Use this for list that can become "large"-ish yet not always required.
+Use this for list that can become "large-ish", yet not always required.

 - `AppendList`
   - fetched empty